What is a business line of credit and how does it work?

 - Are you planning any big purchases or expansions soon that require extra financing?
 A line of credit can provide funds to draw upon as needed for growth plans.

 - Is your business missing out on opportunities because you don’t have capital on hand?
-A line of credit allows you to act fast when a good opportunity comes up.
+With a line of credit, you can act fast when a good opportunity comes up.

 - Do you have a rainy-day fund to cover repairs or emergencies?
-If not, having a line of credit can be a way to cover unexpected costs that come up.
+If not, having a line of credit can be a way to cover unexpected costs.

-- In short, a line of credit can provide you with business funding to cover things like seasonal revenue changes, emergency costs or unexpected growth opportunities
+In short, a line of credit can provide you with business funding to cover things like seasonal revenue changes, emergency costs or unexpected business growth opportunities.

-For instance, a small marketing firm might decide to establish a $30,000 line of credit because customers are often late with payments.
-Having a line in place will help the firm manage payroll through cash flow dips.
+For instance, a small marketing firm might decide to establish a $30,000 business line of credit because customers are often late with payments.
+Having a line in place can help the firm manage payroll through cash flow dips.

-Likewise, if you’d like to smooth out cash flow for your business, set up a backup fund for emergencies or simplify payments to your lenders, a line of credit might be the right move.
+Likewise, if you want to smooth out cash flow for your business, set up a backup fund for emergencies or simplify payments to your lenders, a business line of credit might be the right move.

 Using a business line of credit to grow

 For many businesses, a line of credit can be a helpful source of flexible financing.
-Compared with conventional loans or high-interest-rate credit cards, lines of credit let you access money as needed instead of taking it all in a lump sum you have to pay interest on.
+Compared with a conventional loan or high-interest-rate credit card, a business line of credit lets you access money as needed instead of taking it all in a lump sum that accrues interest.
 This makes a line of credit handy for all kinds of business needs, such as managing slow seasons and buying new equipment.

 Look at your own business situation to see if a line of credit fits your needs.
 You may find that a line of credit can provide the funding your company needs as it grows, giving you a financing option that evolves along with your short-term needs and long-term goals.